Teenage boy ‘looked up music festival as location for terror attack’, jury hears

 He is also said to have tried to convert his grandmother to Islam in the note.

-Prosecutor Serena Gates told the court the defendant is autistic but “bright, articulate and capable of exchanging ideas with others”.
+The court heard the defendant is autistic but “bright, articulate and capable of exchanging ideas with others”.

 Jurors heard the FBI alerted UK counter-terror police to a user of the messaging app Discord who was allegedly plotting an attack on July 11 2022, who was later identified as the defendant.